-- Advise condition be include to ensure there are no impacts to bat foraging habitat from light spill from the development; - Any planning permission should include a condition that ensures that any landscaping/biodiversity measures are tied properly to the over-arching biodiversity conservation and enhancement strategy for the whole Adanac Park development area.
+- Given the identified importance of the area of plantation woodland for bats, advise a condition be included to ensure no impacts to bat foraging habitat from light spill from the development; - Any planning permission should include a condition that ensures that any landscaping/biodiversity measures are tied properly to the over-arching biodiversity conservation and enhancement strategy for the whole Adanac Park development area.

-Natural England - no objection
+Natural England - No objection

-- The site lies within close proximity of habitats that form part of the River Test Site of Special Scientific Interest (SSSI) and the Solent & Southampton Water Special Protection Area (SPA)/RAMSAR; - Natural England advises that the LPA, as the competent authority under the provisions of the Habitat Regulations (Reg 61 & 62) should have regard for any potential impacts that a plan or project may have; - The documents submitted do not include information to demonstrate that the requirements of Regulations 61 and 62 of the Habitats Regulations have been considered by the LPA (i.e. does not include a Habitat Regulations Assessment (HRA)); - Advise that the proposal is not necessary for the management of the European site and is unlikely to have a significant effect on any European site and can therefore be screened out from any requirement for further assessment; - When recording the LPA's HRA, the conclusions regarding the likelihood of significant effects should be justified against: - The proximity to the Lower Test SSSI; - That Natural England is satisfied that the proposed development being carried out in strict accordance with the details of the application will not damage or destroy the interest features for which the site has been notified; - The SSSI does not represent a constraint in determining the application; - Expect the LPA to assess and consider the other possible impacts resulting from this proposal on local sites (biodiversity and geodiversity), local landscape character and local or national biodiversity priority habitats and species. - The application has not been assessed for impacts on protected species;

-- The application may provide opportunities to incorporate features into the design which are beneficial to wildlife, such as roosting opportunities for bats or the installation of bird nest boxes.
+- The site lies within close proximity of habitats that form part of the River Test Site of Special Scientific Interest (SSSI) and the Solent & Southampton Water Special Protection Area (SPA)/RAMSAR; - Natural England advises that the LPA, as the competent authority under the provisions of the Habitat Regulations (Reg.
+61 & 62) should have regard for any potential impacts that a plan or project may have; - The documents submitted do not include information to demonstrate that the requirements of Regulations 61 and 62 of the Habitats Regulations have been considered by the LPA (i.e. does not include a Habitat Regulations Assessment (HRA)); - Advise that the proposal is not necessary for the management of the European site and is unlikely to have a significant effect on any European site and can therefore be screened out from any requirement for further assessment; - When recording the LPA's HRA, the conclusions regarding the likelihood of significant effects should be justified against: - The proximity to the Lower Test SSSI; - That Natural England is satisfied that the proposed development being carried out in strict accordance with the details of the application will not damage or destroy the interest features for which the site has been notified; - The SSSI does not represent a constraint in determining the application; - Expect the LPA to assess and consider the other possible impacts resulting from this proposal on local sites (biodiversity and geodiversity), local landscape character and local or national biodiversity priority habitats and species. - The application has not been assessed for impacts on protected species; - The application may provide opportunities to incorporate features into the design which are beneficial to wildlife, such as roosting opportunities for bats or the installation of bird nest boxes.
 Measures should be secured if minded to grant permission in accordance with the NPPF (para 118) and Section 40 of the Natural Environment and Rural Communities Act (2006); - The site falls adjacent to Home Covert, Nursling & Rownhams Local Wildlife Site of County wide importance.